-Italy travel safety tips
+10 Italy travel tips for an unforgettable trip

 1. Avoid the tourist traps

-All over the world places flooded with visitors are potential tourist traps, and Italy makes no exception.
-Avoiding them is often a matter of common sense, but sometimes it’s hard as well for us Italians, especially when visiting Rome, Venice, Florence, or the Cinque Terre.
-In general terms, there are a few rules that are likely to keep you off the tourist traps.
+All over the world, places flooded with visitors are potential tourist traps, and Italy makes no exception.
+Avoiding them is often a matter of common sense, but sometimes it’s difficult also for us Italians, especially when visiting the most famous cities.

 2. Beware of additional charges in many cafes when having a drink or a bite sitting at a table

-Cafes frequently apply different prices whether you’re having something standing at the counter or sitting at a table.
-The additional charges range from a few cents (rarely) to ridiculously high amounts in places like Piazza San Marco in Venice, or near the cathedral in Milan.
+The “sitting at a table” charges range from a few cents (rarely) to ridiculously high amounts in places like Piazza San Marco in Venice or near the cathedral in Milan.

-Before sitting, always ask for a menu displaying the appropriate price, so that you can decide whether you are willing to stay or look for a different place.
+By law, cafes have to display the prices at the counter and sitting at a table, respectively.
+However, they are not always easy to spot.
+That’s why, before sitting, I advise you to always ask for a menu displaying the appropriate price so that you can decide whether you are willing to stay or look for a different place.

 Better safe than sorry.